-California Elder Law Attorneys
+California Elder Abuse Lawyer

 Elder abuse takes many forms.
 Sometimes it can be physical, such as when a nursing home employee slaps or pushes a patient.
 Other times, it can be financial, such as when an unscrupulous stockbroker pushes an elderly client into a risky investment.
 In many cases, it can be insidious and difficult to detect, such as prolonged emotional abuse or the persistent failure of a caretaker to meet an elder’s basic physical needs.
 No matter the form, California’s elder abuse laws prevent harm to seniors and allow for recovery in lawsuits should abuse occur.
+When a violation occurs, it’s critical to consult with a California elder abuse attorney

 As individuals over the age of 65 continue to constitute a larger and larger percentage of the American population, these issues have in recent years been thrust into the national spotlight.
 However, this problem is not new — only the attention paid to it and the urgency to address it have changed.
 Although we still have much work to do to ensure that none of our senior citizens ever experience abuse, many states have already enacted strong legal frameworks to detect its occurrence and punish its perpetrators.

-The Elder Abuse and Dependent Adult Civil Protection Act
+California Elder Abuse Laws: The Elder Abuse and Dependent Adult Civil Protection Act

 California was one of the first states in the nation to pass comprehensive legislation to combat elder abuse.
 The Elder Abuse and Dependent Adult Civil Protection Act of 1982 (the “Act”) provides a civil cause of action for a wide range of acts commonly understood to constitute “elder abuse,” including physical abuse, neglect, and financial abuse, as well as requires certain individuals to report suspected incidents of elder abuse to the proper authorities.
 Its scope has been expanded through several amendments in the intervening years.
 In its legislative findings, the Legislature stated three general rationales for enacting the law: